Department of Lima

 Lima (/es/; Nimaja, /jqr/) is a department of Peru.
-Located in the country's central coast, it is administered by a regional government based in Huacho, whose jurisdiction does not include the quasi-autonomous special regime of the Province of Lima, coterminous with the country's capital, Lima.
+Located in the country's central coast, it is administered by a regional government based in Huacho, whose jurisdiction does not include the quasi-autonomous special regime of the province of Lima, coterminous with the country's capital, Lima.

 Etymology

 The name comes from one of two sources: Either the Aymara language lima-limaq (meaning "yellow flower"), or the Spanish pronunciation of the Quechua word rimaq (meaning "talker", and actually written and pronounced limaq in the nearby Quechua I languages).
 It is worth nothing that the same Quechua word is also the source of the name given to the river that feeds the city, the Rímac River (pronounced as in the politically dominant Quechua II languages, with an "r" instead of an "l").
 It is known in Jaqaru, a language spoken in the department's districts of Catahuasi and Tupe, as Nimaja.

-It was also known simply as the Department of the Capital (Departamento de la Capital) from 1821 until 1823.
+It was also known simply as the Department of the Capital from 1821 until 1823.

 History

+On the northern coast of the region, the first known civilization in the Americas, Caral, emerged around the 4th millennium BC, with some characteristics that were maintained by later cultures of Pre-Columbian Peru: the use of the quipu, regional trade, and monumental religious architecture.
+The Aymara and Quechua language families also originated in this region.

-The remains of early Andean inhabitants, hunters and harpoon fishermen from more than 6500 years ago, are to be found in the department of Lima.
-These remains were found in Chivateros, near the Chillón River, and in various other places.
+The remains of early Andean inhabitants, hunters and harpoon fishermen from more than 6500 years ago, are to be found in the department.
+Theey were found in Chivateros, near the Chillón River, and in various other places.
 These persons incorporated nets, hooks, farming, ceramics and weaving to their everyday objects.
-The inhabitants of the coast lived in the lomas and the valleys, where they built temples and dwelling complexes, leading to huge ceremonial centres, such as the Huacoy on the Chillón River; Garagay and La Florida on the Rímac River, Manchay on the Lurín River; and Chancay, Supe and many other valleys to the north and south.
+The inhabitants of the coast lived in the lomas and the valleys, where they built temples and dwelling complexes, leading to huge ceremonial centres, such as the Huacoy and Ancón ((where lithic prehistoric projectile points of Paijan were found) on the Chillón River; Garagay and La Florida on the Rímac River, Manchay on the Lurín River; and Chancay, Supe and many other valleys to the north and south.
 There are finely ornamented temples with figures modelled in clay.

-Lithic prehistoric projectile points of Paijan type were found at Ancón, 40 kilometres northeast of Lima in the Chillón River Valley.

 The 5,000-year-old ruins known as El Paraíso are also located in this area.
-A temple at the site is believed to be about 5,000 years old.

-From 1784 to 1821, the area was administered as the Intendancy of Lima.
+The Lima culture (100 to 650 AD) arose in this area, specially in the central valleys from Chancay to Lurín.
+It was distinguished by painted adobe buildings.
+During this time, the Huari conquest took place, thus giving rise to Huari-style ceramics, together with a local style known as Nievería.
+As the population grew, their culture changed.
+With the decline of the Huari, whose most important center was Cajamarquilla, new local cultures arose.
+The Chancay are the most well-known.
+They developed large urban centers and a considerable textile production, as well as mass-produced ceramics.